rametta/retros/README.md

 - Run `./start` to start the local dev server.
 - Dev server available at `localhost:8000`
 - Dev server tools available at `localhost:8001`
+- Enter into a nix shell if you need: `nix-shell`